 At the resort retail shops and dining outlets, Canadian currency is accepted but with exchange rates applied.
-Credit card lodging deposits that are reserved online will be charged in US funds, but you can pay the balance in Canadian cash at par upon check-in.
+Credit card lodging deposits of 50 per cent that are reserved online will be charged in U.S. funds, but you can pay the balance in Canadian cash at par upon check-in.

 830 Jay Peak Rd.

 Titus Family Ski Centre offers a variety of options including discounted lift tickets, an overnight stay and coupons for tubing, lessons and rentals.

 Located in Malone, NY, about a two-hour drive south of Montreal, the family-friendly resort features 50 trails and glades over three interconnected mountains, as well as a two-lane tubing hill accessed by 10 lifts.
 15 of the trails are open for night skiing.
 Visitors can also enjoy live music every weekend during ski season.

 For the winter 2019-2020 season, the ski centre is offering Canadians a $25 gift card that can be used used toward a season pass (that begin at $149) or for any purchase on the resort, such as for food and beverages or at their clothing store.